-The moral of the story is, find out what light your plant needs before you place it in your home.
-If you researched African violets, you would find that they like a bright light, but not intense, hot sun.
+The moral of the story is to find out what light your plant needs before you place it in your home.
+If you researched African violets, you would find that they like bright light, but not intense, hot sun.
 I’ve found that an east exposure is the best, but the west is fine too.
-I removed the damaged leaves and placed the plant back from the window where it had previously been and hopefully, it will recover nicely.
+I removed the sunburned leaves and placed the plant back where it had been and it will recover and bloom again.

 Has this ever happened to one of your plants?

 Have a great week, plant friends!

 The links in this blog post contain affiliate links.
 If you buy a product through the link, I receive a few cents.
 Thank you.